MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 ![CFU firmware update](images/transfer-flowchart.png)

 ## Configure the CFU inbox driver INF

-1. Update the INF with the hardware ID of the HID TLC intended for firmware update.
-Windows ensures that the driver is loaded when the component is enumerated on the host.

 1. Update the INF with hardware IDs of your devices.
 Replace the hardware ID in in this section with hardwareID(s) of your supported devices.